-I have also included an easy recipe for Salmon Patties On A Bun, which is on the menu and very popular at a local upscale restaurant.
+I have also included an easy recipe for Salmon Patties On A Bun, which is on the menu and very popular at a local restaurant.

-Salmon is one of the few foods containing the important Omega-3, an essential fatty acid that plays a crucial role in healthy brain function.
+Salmon is one of the few foods containing Omega-3, an essential fatty acid that plays a crucial role in healthy brain function.